pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

     In order to continue using the Kubernetes dashboard to see the progress of your deployment, keep this PowerShell or Linux command prompt open and open a new one for the remaining steps.

-13. Do one of the following:

-- Open a new Windows PowerShell running as Administrator on your local system and change the location to the top folder of your gke-demo folder.

-`$ cd <local filepath>\gke-demo`

-14. Open a new Linux bash shell and change the location to the top folder of your gke-demo directory.
+13. Open a new Linux bash shell and change the location to the top folder of your gke-demo directory.

 `$ cd /home/<local filepath>/gke-demo`

-15. Create namespaces for both your Pega deployment and the addons:
+14. Create namespaces for both your Pega deployment and the addons:

 ```yaml
 $ kubectl create namespace mypega-gke-demo